ga-wdi-lessons/js-ajax/readme.md

 ## `$.ajax` (25 minutes / 0:45)

 We can interact with APIs using a jQuery method called AJAX.
-With the help of AJAX ("Asynchronous Javascript and XML") we can send HTTP requests from the client asynchronously without having to reload the page.
+AJAX ("Asynchronous Javascript and XML") is the method through which we can send HTTP requests from the client asynchronously without having to reload the page.
+The standard requests we will be making are GET POST PUT PATCH and DELETE.

 Let's try that out ourselves.
 Let's start by cloning down [this repo](https://github.com/ga-wdi-exercises/weather_underground_ajax)...